Translating Classical Buddhism to Modern English

 85. “Also, he observes the arising and ceasing nature of the five acquired aggregates: ‘This is form, form’s coming together, and form’s cessation.
 This is feeling … conception … volition … awareness, awareness’s coming together, and awareness’s cessation.’
 This is the eighth cause and condition that gains knowledge before the religious life is attained and that increases knowledge once it has been attained.

 86. “What are eight things to be cultivated?
-The noble eightfold path: right view, right intent, right speech, right action, right livelihood, right method, right mindfulness, and right samādhi.
+The noble eightfold path: right view, right intention, right speech, right action, right livelihood, right method, right mindfulness, and right samādhi.

 87. “What are eight things to be recognized?
 The eight ways of the world: profit and decline, criticism and praise, admiration and censure, and pain and pleasure.